On Campus Employment Events

 The Career Development Center helps employers and students connect.
 We meet a mutual need and take the guesswork out of creating a job-match using the following sources:

 - On Campus Bulletin Boards

 - Online Interview Preparation

 The college hosts an online resume/job posting resource.
-Register for the virtual job board by visiting College Central.
-Once registered, you can post your resume and view current open positions.
-College Central also offers a resume writer, job search articles, podcasts and information on portfolio development.
+Register for the virtual job board by visiting Carroll Links.
+Once registered, you can view current open positions.
+You can also create a setting to be notified when positions of interest are posted.
+Carroll Links also offers a resume writer, job search articles on The Career Coach, podcasts and portfolio development information.

-The 2013 Annual Job Fair was great success, highlighting seasonal, temporary, permanent, part- or full-time employment opportunities with local employers.
-Click the above link for a list of participating companies.
+The 2016 Annual Job Fair is Wednesday, April 13 from 10:30 a.m. - 1 p.m. in the Great Hall.
+Employers will be highlighting seasonal, temporary, permanent, part- and full-time employment opportunities with local employers, so come prepared with your resume, a smile and a handshake!
+Click the above link in February for a list of participating companies.

 Opportunities are available for registered students to work at Carroll.
 Interested students must visit the Financial Aid Office (A114) to complete a FAFSA and employment application.

 Bulletin boards with job postings are located in the Career Development Center (A118) and the Student Center (A202).
-Health care positions are also posted on N Building's first floor.
+Health care positions are also posted in N Building's first floor.

 Carroll makes no endorsements or guarantees about positions listed through the Career Development Center.
 The college is not responsible for safety, wages, working conditions or other aspects of off-campus employment.
 It is the responsibility of applicants to research the integrity of the organizations to which they are applying.